-Crumbly Berry, Raspberry Bushy Dwarf
+Crumbly Berry, Raspberry Bushy Dwarf of Brambles

 Many plants that appear normal produce small fruit that fall apart when picked, which results from the failure of some of the drupelets to develop.
 Since this virus primarily acts on the vitality of pollen, poor pollen performance results in unfertilized seed and undeveloped seed, which result in undeveloped drupelets.
 This virus has a wide host range, including many weeds such as dandelion.
 Symptoms of this disease vary with raspberry variety.
 Yellow ringspots can be seen on the expanding leaves of new shoots that often will disappear in midsummer.
 The canes sometimes are stunted and plant vigor is reduced.